 WCB Nova Scotia's prescription drug formularies help ensure injured workers have access to the drugs that will effectively support recovery and return to work, at the right times and in safe amounts.

 A Special Authorization process is administered via a partnership with Medavie Blue Cross.

-Opioids were moved into their own time-limited formularies: one for acute injuries and one for more critical injuries or illnesses (see opioid guide).
+Opioids are in their own time-limited formularies: one for acute injuries and one for more critical injuries or illnesses (see opioid guide).
 Many non-opioid medications were also moved from open benefit to special authorization status (see non-opioid guide).

-In addition, there will be quantity limits introduced for certain drugs to support medically safe dosage levels.
+In addition, there are quantity limits for certain drugs to support medically safe dosage levels.

-All injuries which occur on or after May 11th will be subject to the new prescription process and quantity limits for both opioids and non-opioids.
+All injuries which occurred on or after May 11, 2015 are subject to the special authorization process and quantity limits for both opioids and non-opioids.

 For workers with an open WCB claim whose injury occurred before May 11, 2015, coverage was not interrupted for continuing prescriptions in place at the time.
 The same level of open benefit coverage also remained in place for a minimum of 12 months.